 The information requested in this template is required in all project proposal work plans.

 Applicants may submit more than one project proposal.
 Applicants who submit more than one proposal must submit each proposal as a separate application proposal that includes a separate Work Plan.

-A project proposal Work Plan must address at least one of the funding priorities described in the Wild Cervid Chronic Wasting Disease Management and Response Activities 2021 Funding Opportunity.
-A description of the evaluation criteria that will be used to assess your proposal is described in the Funding Opportunity Announcement.
+A project proposal Work Plan must address at least one of the funding priorities described in the Wild Cervid Chronic Wasting Disease (CWD) Management and Response Activities 2022 Funding Opportunity.
+A description of the evaluation criteria that will be used to assess your proposal is described in Section E.1.